Voices of gratitude, defiance at Boston bombing memorial

 ‘NEVER ...
 YIELDED TO FEAR’

-Federal prosecutors contend that a pair of ethnic Chechen brothers placed the pressure-cooker bombs at the race’s crowded finish line and three days later shot dead a police officer in an unsuccessful attempt to steal his gun.
+Federal prosecutors contend that two ethnic Chechen brothers placed the pressure-cooker bombs in backpacks at the race’s crowded finish line and three days later shot dead a police officer in an unsuccessful attempt to steal his gun.

-Biden, who had also spoken at a memorial service for the slain officer soon after the attacks, sounded a note of defiance in his remarks.
-He said events like those at the marathon or the 2001 destruction of New York’s World Trade Center and attack on the Pentagon demonstrate the resolve of average Americans.
+Biden, who spoke at a memorial service for the slain officer soon after the attacks, said events like the marathon bombings or the 2001 attacks on New York’s World Trade Center and the Pentagon demonstrated the resolve of average Americans.

 “We refuse to bend, refuse to change, refuse to yield to fear,” Biden said.
 “That is what makes us so proud of this city and this state, what makes me be so proud to be an American.
 It’s that we have never, ever yielded to fear.
 Never.”

-At Tuesday’s ceremony, which also featured performances by the Boston Pops and a youth choir, Roxbury Presbyterian Church Rev. Liz Walker summoned the memory of the three killed in the bombing, and Massachusetts Institute of Technology police officer Sean Collier, who was shot dead by the brothers days after the marathon.
+At Tuesday’s ceremony, which also featured performances by the Boston Pops and a youth choir, Roxbury Presbyterian Church Rev. Liz Walker recalled the three killed in the bombing, as well as Massachusetts Institute of Technology police officer Sean Collier.

 “Today we remember Krystle Campbell, her energy and zest, her adventure and passion, a generosity of spirit, a light that will never fade,” Walker said.
 “We remember Lingzi Lu, heart and sparking eyes, music and guilelessness, a welcome smile that beams forever ...
 We remember Martin Richard, tough and competitive, kind and caring, a Dorchester kid through and through.
 And we will remember Sean Collier, dedicated, with honor, trusted and respected.”

-Before the ceremony, Mayor Martin Walsh and Roman Catholic Cardinal Sean O‘Malley, accompanied by the families of the three killed in the bombing, began the day on a quiet note, visiting wreathes lain at the spots on Boylston Street where the bombs went off.
+Before the ceremony, Mayor Martin Walsh and Roman Catholic Cardinal Sean O‘Malley, accompanied by the families of those killed in the bombing, began the day on a quiet note, visiting wreaths lain at the spots on Boylston Street where the bombs went off.

-This year’s Boston Marathon, set for April 21, will take place under heightened security, with the 36,000 runners and tens of thousands of expected spectators facing new restrictions, including bans on carrying backpacks into the race corridor.
+This year’s Boston Marathon will take place under heightened security on April 21 with the 36,000 runners and tens of thousands of expected spectators facing new restrictions, including bans on carrying backpacks into the race corridor.

+Boston police had to seal off the area near the finish line on Boylston Street late on Tuesday after two suspicious backpacks were found.
+They said they had taken a male suspect into custody.

+The suspect, 25-year-old Kevin Edson of Boston, was walking in the area barefoot when he was stopped and questioned by police, the Boston Globe reported.
+He was detained after he said he had a rice cooker in his backpack, the newspaper said.

+Local media video footage online showed a barefoot man wearing a black hat and black paint on his face, carrying a backpack and yelling “Boston Strong” in the street.

+Edson is to be arraigned on Wednesday on charges of possession of a hoax device and threat to commit a crime, among other charges, the newspaper said.

-Authorities say the ethnic Chechen brothers, Dzhokhar and Tamerlan Tsarnaev, carried their bombs to the finish line in backpacks.
+Authorities say the ethnic Chechen brothers, Dzhokhar and Tamerlan Tsarnaev, carried their bombs to the finish line in backpacks in last year’s attack.

-Three days after the attack, the FBI released pictures of the suspected bombers and asked for the public’s help in finding them.
-That prompted the Tsarnaev brothers to attempt a hasty flight from Boston, which began with them shooting MIT police officer Collier, prosecutors said.
+Three days later, the FBI released pictures of the suspected bombers and asked for the public’s help in finding them.
+That prompted the brothers to try to flee Boston, which began with them shooting MIT police officer Collier, prosecutors said.

 The resulting police chase ended in a gunbattle in the Boston suburb of Watertown.
 Tamerlan, 26, was killed; Dzhokhar, now 20, escaped before being captured on April 19.